 We use Black-Scholes to estimate the fair value of options granted.
-Black-Scholes considers a number of factors, including the market price and volatility of our common stock.
-We used the following forward-looking range of assumptions to value each stock option granted to employees and directors during 2010, 2009 and 2008:
+Black-Scholes considers a number of factors, including the market price of our common stock.
+For options granted to employees and directors, we used certain factors to value each stock option granted, which resulted in a weighted average fair value of options granted during 2012, 2011 and 2010, as follows:

-2010 2009 2008
+2012 2011 2010

-Volatility 48% to 50% 50% to 53% 48% to 54%
+Volatility 56% to 64% 50% to 60% 48% to 50%

-Risk-free interest rates 1% to 3% 2% to 3% 2% to 4%
+Risk-free interest rates 1% 1% to 3% 1% to 3%

-Expected life of option 5 to 6 years 5 to 6 years 5 years
+Expected life of option 6 years 6 years 5 to 6 years

-Dividend vield
+Dividend yield

+Forfeiture rate 7% 6% 7% to 8%

+Weighted average fair value of stock options granted \$1.70 \$4.68 \$2.23

-Our volatility assumption is based on reviews of the historical volatility of our common stock.
-Our risk-free interest rate assumption is based on yields of U.S. treasury notes in effect at the date of grant.
-Our expected life of options granted assumption is based on actual historical option exercises.
-Our dividend yield assumption is based on the fact that we have never paid cash dividends and do not anticipate paying cash dividends in the foreseeable future.
-Using Black-Scholes and these factors, the weighted average fair value of stock options granted to employees and directors was \$4.66 for 2010, \$4.54 for 2009 and \$7.37 for 2008.
-We used an expected forfeiture rate of 7% to 8% in 2010, 4% to 5% in 2009 and 5% in 2008.
-We base our estimated expected forfeiture rate on historical cancellations of options.
+Volatility is based on reviews of the historical volatility of our common stock.
+Risk-free interest rates are based on yields of U.S. treasury notes in effect at the date of grant.
+Expected life of option is based on actual historical option exercises.
+Dividend yield is zero because we do not anticipate paying cash dividends in the foreseeable future.
+We estimate forfeitures and adjust this estimate periodically based in part on the extent to which actual forfeitures differ from our estimates.
+Weighted average fair value of options granted includes the effect in 2012 and 2010 of the increase related to nondividend distributions.

-We estimate the fair value of stock options granted to non-employees using forward-looking assumptions similar to those used for stock options granted to employees and directors and appropriate for the terms underlying the stock options granted to non-employees.
+For options granted to non-employees, we estimate the fair value of stock options granted using factors similar to those used for stock options granted to employees and directors and appropriate for the terms underlying the stock options granted to non-employees.
 We re-measure the compensation expense for options granted to non-employees over the related vesting period.